anokun7/interlock-demo/README.md

 - For this demo, we are not going to be using TLS / SSL, hence verify DOCKER_TLS_VERIFY is unset.

 ###Setup
-Three docker hosts with docker-cs 1.8.1 or later installed.
+Three docker hosts with docker-cs 1.6 or docker open source 1.8.1 or later installed.
 - node0 - This will be setup as the swarm manager (or also known as swarm master)
 - node1 and node2 - These will be other nodes that will be joined to the cluster.
 The swarm manager (node0) itself can also be a member of the cluster.